nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

    :depth: 2

 The Peripheral UART sample demonstrates how to use the :ref:`nus_service_readme`.
-It uses the NUS service to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.
+It uses the NUS service to send data back and forth between a UART connection and a Bluetooth® LE connection, emulating a serial port over Bluetooth LE.

 Overview
 ********